excentis/ByteBlower_GUI_examples/frameblasting/README.md

 In this project we deviate from the standard usecase: instead of nice UDP traffic we'll challenge the network with purposely wrong traffic.

+The project assumes that the ByteBlower ports are docked behind a NAT-device (or any type of modem or access point).
+We make this assumption mostly because such devices are the most senstive to the generated traffic.

+A default, UDP frameblasting flow checks whether we are successful in disrupting the device under test.

 ### Ex 1.
 Syn blasting
+This scenario floods the netwerk with TCP-syn packets.

 ### Ex 2.
 Wrong checksums

 ### Ex 3.
 Wrong Ether types

 ### Ex 4.
 Broadcast traffic